 Post may contain affiliate links.
 For more information, check my disclosure

 I have been trying to train our dog Brutus.
 Trying and, mostly, failing.
 Not only is he a headstrong hound, notoriously hard to train, he also only came into our lives when he was six months old and already set in his ways.

-What does dog training have to do with a soup recipe you ask?
+What does dog training have to do with a spinach soup recipe you ask?
 Well, nothing, mostly.
-But one thing that’s interesting to note is the way Brutus makes associations with words, gestures or actions.
+But one thing that’s interesting is the way dogs makes associations with words, gestures or actions.

-If you lift your arm in a certain upwards motion he will sit down, no questions asked.
-This arm motion is linked to getting a treat – usually cheese.
-He is bonkers for cheese.
+If you lift your arm in a certain motion he will sit down, no questions asked.
+This motion is linked to getting a treat 😉

 Spinach, Coconut and Zucchini Soup

 - 1-2 tbsp coconut oil or vegetable oil

 - 1/2 tsp ground turmeric

 - 1 large leek topped and tailed, finely diced

 - 1 medium potato such as Maris piper, peeled and cubed